tnballo/high-assurance-rust/src/chp1/why_this_book.md

 Before starting our Rust journey, we should briefly mention two alternatives for safer systems programming: Zig and Ada.
 Like Rust, both are natively compiled, don't use garbage collection, and have safety advantages over the C-family.
 All three languages are similarly suitable for modern low-level programming.
+All three are great choices in specific contexts.

 In lieu of an in-depth comparison, let's contrast the three options in terms of maturity for development of mission and safety critical systems.
 Assume that *mission-critical* systems run in production, where a security or reliability failure is expensive to a business.